Stable nickel production in Type Ia supernovae: A smoking gun for the progenitor mass?: Introduction

 There are multiple paths leading to the explosion of a WD significantly below the Chandrasekhar-mass limit.
-In double-detonation models \citep[e.g.,][]{Shen/etal:2018,Townsley/etal:2019,Magee/etal:2021,Gronow/etal:2021} a sub-\mch\ WD accretes a thin He-rich layer from a non-degenerate binary companion, triggering a detonation at its base which leads to a secondary detonation of the C/O core.
-Modern incarnations of this model consider modestly C/O-enriched low-mass He layers ($\lesssim 10^{-2}$\,\msun), whose detonation does not lead to spurious spectroscopic features from iron-group elements at early times \citep{Shen/Moore:2014,Townsley/etal:2019}.
-Furthermore, the predicted rate of double-detonation models matches the observed \snia\ rate \citep[e.g.,][]{Ruiter/etal:2011,Ruiter/etal:2014}.
+In double-detonation models \citep[e.g.][]{Shen/etal:2018,Townsley/etal:2019,Magee/etal:2021,Gronow/etal:2021}, a sub-\mch\ WD accretes a thin He-rich layer from a non-degenerate binary companion, triggering a detonation at its base which leads to a secondary detonation of the CO core.
+Modern incarnations of this model consider modestly CO-enriched low-mass He layers ($\lesssim 10^{-2}$\,\msun), whose detonation does not lead to spurious spectroscopic features from iron-group elements (IGEs) at early times \citep{Shen/Moore:2014,Townsley/etal:2019}.
+Furthermore, the predicted rate of double-detonation models matches the observed \snia\ rate \citep[e.g.][]{Ruiter/etal:2011,Ruiter/etal:2014}.

 Other sub-\mch\ progenitor models involve double-WD systems.
 In the classical double-degenerate model of \cite{Webbink:1984}, two unequal-mass WDs in a close binary system merge through loss of energy and angular momentum via gravitational-wave radiation.
-The more massive WD tidally disrupts and accretes the lower-mass object, resulting in an off-center carbon ignition in the merger remnant and the formation of an O/Ne WD \citep[e.g.][]{Saio/Nomoto:1985,Timmes/etal:1994,Shen/etal:2012}.
-If the remnant mass exceeds the Chandrasekhar limit, accretion-induced collapse to a neutron star ensues, associated with a weak explosion but no \snia\ event \citep{Nomoto/Kondo:1991}.
+The more massive WD tidally disrupts and accretes the lower-mass object, resulting in an off-centre carbon ignition in the merger remnant and the formation of an oxygen-neon (ONe) WD \citep[e.g.][]{Saio/Nomoto:1985,Timmes/etal:1994,Shen/etal:2012}.
+If the remnant mass exceeds the Chandrasekhar limit, accretion-induced collapse to a neutron star ensues, associated with a weak explosion, but with no \snia\ event \citep{Nomoto/Kondo:1991}.

-This model was later revised by \cite{Pakmor/etal:2010}, who consider the merger of two nearly equal-mass WDs, in which the less massive WD is rapidly accreted onto the primary WD, resulting in compression and heating of the accreted material and subsequent carbon ignition.
-Such violent merger models have been successful in reproducing the observed properties of sub-luminous and normal \sneia\ \citep{Pakmor/etal:2010,Pakmor/etal:2012}, as well as more peculiar events \citep{Kromer/etal:2013b,Kromer/etal:2016}.
+This model was later revised by \cite{Pakmor/etal:2010}, who considered the merger of two nearly equal-mass WDs, in which the less massive WD is rapidly accreted onto the primary WD, resulting in compressional heating of the accreted material and subsequent carbon ignition.
+Such violent merger models have been successful in reproducing the observed properties of both sub-luminous and normal \sneia\ \citep{Pakmor/etal:2010,Pakmor/etal:2012}, as well as more peculiar events \citep{Kromer/etal:2013b,Kromer/etal:2016}.